droolio/Nauticus/readme.txt

 designed and is effectively limited for guild and raid addon comms - is insufficient to get the times spread further across your server.
 This ultimately affects availability and accuracy of the times.

-However, we don't use a chat channel slot if you're in a guild, preferring the API instead.
-Thus the chat channel 'NauticSync' is a backup method for unguilded characters (mains, alts, bank alts etc.) as a way to spread data.

 You shouldn't be concerned if you have the channel slot spare - we're extra careful not to mess up channel numbers.
 If you experience issues,